Community engagement requirements

 • development licence exemptions.

 We also encourage engagement for other permission types.
-We may ask you to conduct engagement, or we may conduct our own engagement as part of our assessment.
+We may ask you to undertake engagement.
+We may also conduct engagement as part of our assessment.

 If you do not conduct this engagement, we may not accept your application or may take longer to assess it.